GeniusDai/kingpin/README.md

 * Thread pool and IO multiplexing for both server's and client's concurrency.

-* Server use mutex to avoid parallelly accept, client use mutex and condition_variable to complete for connection pool.
+* Server IO threads compete for listening socket, client IO threads compete for connection pool.

 * Avoid excessive wrapper of classes and functions to get things complicated.